madhums/ab/README.md

 $ gulp
 ```

-to create a new build or to update an old build.
+This would create a new build or update an old one.
 Make sure you change the version of the application in `js/app.json`.
 If you are adding more modules and dependencies, make sure you update them in `js/app.json` and also include it in `development.html`.

 Running gulp will create new distribution in `dist` folder.